-When I first began participating in HOA discussion forums, most of the conversations were either an exercise in self-promotion, gripe sessions, or downright adversarial exchange.
-None of it was productive conversation.
+When I first began participating in HOA discussion forums, most were merely gripe sessions, sometimes resulting in adversarial exchange.
+Generally, it was nonproductive conversation.

-A few years ago, the only news reports about HOAs, condominiums, and cooperatives were either press releases (advertising) or “horror” stories about displays of the American flag, holiday decorations, or houses painted blue.
+A few years ago, the most ”news” reports about HOAs, condominiums, and cooperatives were press releases (advertising) or “horror” stories.
+Furthermore, most of the reports were about disputes over display of the American flag, holiday decorations, or paint colors.

-These days, the media is paying attention to more important issues such as theft and embezzlement, fraud, crime and blight in failing associations, fair housing violations and discrimination, HOA foreclosures, and more.
+These days, the media is paying attention to more important issues.
+Serious matters affect HOA communities — theft and embezzlement, fraud, crime and blight in failing associations.
+Other sources of trouble for community associations include fair housing violations, selective enforcement and discrimination, and HOA collections and foreclosures.